-In the process of reduction and classification, the authors of [2, 3] analyze the structure of applications and find commonalities; they introduce the term "vectors" to capture four essentially orthogonal but critical properties that determine both the development and the execution of the application.
-These vectors are: execution unit, communication, coordination, and an execution environment.
-The first three are internal properties of a distributed application, whereas the latter is essentially an external property.
+In the process of reduction and classification, the authors of [3, 4] analyze the structure of applications and find commonalities; they introduce the term "vectors" to capture four essentially orthogonal but critical properties that determine both the development and the execution of the application.
+These vectors are: execution unit, communication, coordination and an execution environment.
+The first three are internal properties of a distributed application, whereas the last is essentially an external property.
 Based upon recurring values of vectors, the authors propose a set of common patterns that help elucidate the structure of the distributed applications.
-It is worth noting, that vectors and patterns for distributed applications do not provide insight into performance aspects of the applications.
-Table 4 shows seven example applications and their properties.
+It is worth noting that vectors and patterns for distributed applications do not provide insight into performance aspects of the applications.

-In [2], the authors propose a framework for describing applications, distributed and dynamic data and infrastructure.
-Figure 1 shows the data lifecycle model used for the analysis capturing both applications using sensors and computation-
+In [3], the authors propose a framework for describing applications, distributed and dynamic data and infrastructure.
+Figure 1 shows the data lifecycle model used for the analysis capturing both applications using sensors and computationally generated data.